mharty3/mharty3.github.io/_til/python/black-code-formatting-in-jupyter.md

 ---
-Use black code formatting in Jupyter
+title: 'Use black code formatting in Jupyter (python)'
 ---
-# Use black code formatting in Jupyter (python)
 [Black](https://black.readthedocs.io/en/stable/) is a code formatting library.
 It will format your code so you don't have to.
 Here is how to use it in Jupyter:

 ## Installation